-Religious manuscript written at the Pumpuang Monastery, Thailand, in 1939.
-The form is that of a "parabaik;" that is, the heavy paper is folded like an accordion.
+This collection comprises a religious manuscript written at the Pumpuang Monastery, Thailand in 1939.
+The form is that of a "parabaik," meaning the heavy paper is folded like an accordion.
 The writing is lengthwise on both sides of the rectangular paper.
-Contains 14 panels of handpainted Buddhist imagery, in seven pairs that flank the text.
-Dominant colors are blue, red, green black and white, with some gold illumination.
+The material contains 14 panels of handpainted Buddhist imagery organized into seven pairs that flank the text Dominant colors are blue, red, green black and white, with some gold illumination.
 Scenes include Buddha, shrines, gods in the heavens, demons, a man in a water-lily pond, hellish scenes of people being tortured, black birds at the edge of a pond, and a couple receiving a gold bracelet from the sky.